erdogant/clustimage/docs/source/Save and Load.rst

 Save and Load
 ''''''''''''''

-Saving and loading models is desired as the learning proces of a model for ``clustimage`` can take up to hours.
+Saving and loading models can be used to restore previous results.
-In order to accomplish this, we created two functions: function :func:`clustimage.save` and function :func:`clustimage.load` Below we illustrate how to save and load models.
+In order to accomplish this, we created two functions: function :func:`clustimage.clustimage.Clustimage.save`. and function :func:`clustimage.clustimage.Clustimage.load`.
+Below we illustrate how to save and load models.

 Saving
 ----------------

-Saving a learned model can be done using the function :func:`clustimage.save`:
+Saving the model with the results:

 .. code:: python

-    import clustimage
+    from clustimage import Clustimage

+    # Initialize
+    cl = Clustimage(method='hog')
     # Load example data

+    X = cl.import_example(data='digits')
+    # Preprocessing, feature extraction and cluster evaluation
-    X,y_true = clustimage.load_example()
+    results = cl.fit_transform(X)

-    # Learn model
+    # Load model
-    model = clustimage.fit_transform(X, y_true, pos_label='bad')

-    Save model
-    status = clustimage.save(model, 'learned_model_v1')
+    cl.save('clustimage_model', overwrite=True)

 Loading